Github

 Output:

-• Profile (object): A JSON string representing the repository's community health profile.
+• Profile (object): A JSON string representing the repository profile.

-• StatusCode (number): The HTTP status code of the API response; -1 for parameter error, 500 for exceptions.
+• StatusCode (number): HTTP status code of the API response, -1 for parameter errors, 500 for exceptions.

-• ErrorMessage (string): An error message if any error occurred; empty on success.
+• ErrorMessage (string): Error message if any; empty on success.

 Input Parameters: